Studying Classifier(-Free) Guidance From a Classifier-Centric Perspective: Related Works

 \textbf{\Cfgguide} has attracted more and more attention in the community.
 Theoretically, several recent works clarify that sampling with \cfgguide~does not correspond to sampling from a tilted distribution~\cite{Bradley2024ClassifierFreeGI, Xia2024RectifiedDG,Chidambaram2024WhatDG,Wu2024TheoreticalIF}, a misconception that is popular in the community. ~\citet{Bradley2024ClassifierFreeGI} further prove that \cfgabb~is equivalent to the predictor-corrector mechanism~\cite{Song2020ScoreBasedGM} in the continuous-time limit.
 Empirically, prior works improve generation quality by refining \cfgguide. \citet{Sadat2023CADSUT} dynamically adjust the scale of \cfgguide~to improve the generation diversity. \citet{Lin2023DiffusionMW} argue that \cfgguide~essentially behaves as a perceptual loss and propose to incorporate a self-perceptual objective during training. \citet{chung2024cfgplusplus} introduce CFG++ to mitigate the issue of an off-manifold denoising path via a refined sampling formulation and a small scale.
 Different from these works that solely focus on \cfgguide, we instead trace back to the origin,~\ie,~\cgguide~\cite{dhariwal2021diffusion}.
 We systematically study the role the classifier plays in the performance of \cgguide~and found \cgguide~essentially pushes the generation away from the decision boundary.
 Furthermore, we demonstrate that this is also true for~\cfgguide.
-Based on this understanding from a classifier-centric perspective, we propose a postprocessing step that effectively aligns generations to the real data distribution for classifier(-free) guidance.